-In many cases artists are required to share their projects with colleagues or managers.
-This article explains the recommended way of sharing Mari archives and elaborates why some practices might not be ideal.
+In many cases artists are required to share their projects.
+This article explains the recommended way of sharing Mari archives and also elaborates why some practices might not be ideal.

 The recommended workflow in a networked environment is to work locally.

 For sharing an archive you have two main options:

 1) Synchronizing (or versioning) the assets by exporting & importing the textures & shaders

 While in pre-3.0 versions this used to be a manual process, the 'Session Scripts' - introduced in Mari 3.0 - allow you to easily export and import content of an archive as sessions.
 This method is a convenient way to version and exchange files.

 Please be aware however that there are still some limitations which should be looked up in the Mari Online Help before making use of this feature.

 2) Exchanging archives in the form of Mari's .mra files.